 No later than forty-five (45) days after you or your attorney receives the complaint or thirty (30) days after you or your attorney receives this Request for Discovery the plaintiff must receive your responses to these questions and documents requested.
 Answers should be mailed or delivered to the plaintiff’s apartment.

-You are also required to supplement and/or amend your responses to this Discovery if after you have responded you learn:
+You are also required to supplement or amend, or both, your responses to this Discovery if after you have responded you learn:

-the identity of other persons with information about the questions asked (including expert witnesses you intend to have testify at trial); and/or
+the identity of other persons with information about the questions asked (including expert witnesses you intend to have testify at trial); or